dotnet/arcade/Documentation/UnifiedBuild/Overview.md

 ## Implementation

 The implementation cost of Unified Build is very large.
-This is a fundamental switch in how we’ve been developing, building, and delivering the product for the lifetime of .NET.
+This is the largest change in how we develop, build and deliver the product in the history of .NET.
 It will take two releases to deliver.
 The implementation is designed with the following priorities, in order of importance.

 ### **Priorities**

 1. Don’t break or remove the existing product build and developer workflows until we must.
 2. Avoid increasing complexity at intermediate stages.
 3. Deliver value at every major phase of implementation.
-4. Don’t rely on project completion to see improvements.
-5. Servicing should get easier as soon as possible.
+4. Servicing should get easier as soon as possible.

 ***Note: Work items slipping from .NET 8 into .NET 9 will not affect .NET 8 shipping.
 The plan is designed to bring incremental benefit over time while avoiding putting at risk our current build/release methodologies.***